Particular/docs.particular.net/nservicebus/recoverability/custom-recoverability-policy.md

 ## Fallback

 As outlined in the [Recoverability introduction](/nservicebus/recoverability/) Immediate and Delayed Retries can only be performed under certain conditions.
-If a custom Recoverability Policy returns a recoverability action which cannot be fulfilled by the infrastructure, the decision will be overridden with the `MoveToError` recoverability action with the default error queue.
-This behavior is for safety reasons and cannot be overridden.
+If a custom Recoverability Policy returns a recoverability action which cannot be fulfilled by the infrastructure, the decision will be overridden with the `MoveToError` action with the default error queue.

+This behavior guarantees safety in edge cases and cannot be overridden.

 ## Recoverability Configuration

 `RecoverabilityConfig` contains all required information to take into account when a recoverability policy is implemented.
-It provides the following information that has been provided via configuration:
+It provides the following information provided via configuration:

  * Maximum number of retries for Immediate Retries
  * Maximum number of retries for Delayed Retries
- * Time of increase for individual Delayed Retries
+ * Time increase interval for delays in subsequent Delayed Retries executions
  * Configured error queue address
- * Exceptions that need to be treated as unrecoverable (as of NServiceBus version 6.2)
+ * Exceptions that need to be treated as unrecoverable (NServiceBus Version 6.2 and above)

-The information provided on the configuration is static and will not change between subsequent executions of the policy.
+The information provided in the configuration is static and will not change between subsequent executions of the policy.

-NOTE: In cases when Immediate and/or Delayed Retry capabilities have been turned off and/or are not available, MaxNumberOfRetries exposed to recoverability policy will be set to 0 (zero).
+NOTE: In cases when Immediate and/or Delayed Retry capabilities have been turned off and/or are not available, the `MaxNumberOfRetries` exposed to recoverability policy will be set to 0 (zero).

 ## Error Context